LIFE STORY

 They realised, correctly, that China was just too big and complicated for Japan to conquer.

-For them the first target for attack would have been Siberia, and Moscow later perhaps during its life-and -death struggle with Nazi Germany.
+For them the first target for attack would have been Siberia, and Moscow later during its life-and -death struggle with Nazi Germany.

 But some July 1937 minor clashes between Chinese and Japanese soldiers in the Marco Polo bridge area to the south of Beijing (or Beiping as it was then called) rapidly escalated into hostilities along the entire front between Chinese and Japanese troops.